As a digital communicator I sometimes take it for granted that everyone understands the importance of online reputation.

-While this may be unusual for someone my age (I´m 52), the younger generations are growing up with all kinds of access to the digital world.
+While this may be unusual for someone my age (I´m 58, soon 59), the younger generations are growing up with all kinds of access to the digital world.

-In fact, they may be posting things now that they may not want out there when they are older.
+In fact, they might be posting things now that they may not want out there when they are older.

-Because as a digital entrepreneur, I understand this, I´ve told my kids since they were very young what never to post online, anywhere, not even in a private message, if they don´t want their reputations ruined.
+Because as a digital entrepreneur, I understand this, I´ve told my kids since they were very young what they should never post online, anywhere, not even in a private message, if they don´t want their reputations ruined.

 Now, what to do if you or your children want to build or rebuild a good online reputation?

 Assume that anything and everything you post online can be seen and read by anyone.

 Even if you have the highest security settings on your social media accounts, you just never know where or how your shares may end up.
 So always post mindfully.